Skip to content

 • IP block characterization: abstract view generation

-• MODULE 4: Digital physical design in 28nm
+• MODULE 5: Digital design in 28nm

 • Digital-on-top flow introduction